FrauleinGela/movies-angular/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Dependencies
-This project is connected to the API